1. Phase: The first talk

 2. Live theme collection

-The second phase seamlessly follows the first one, usually even in the same session.
+The second phase ties in seamlessly with the first, usually even in the same session.
 This depends on how quickly the "counterparties" can agree on the framework of the procedure.
-In the topic collection, all problems are put on the table and visualized.
+In the collection of topics all problems are put on the table and visualized.

 The subject is formulated in a factual manner